When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 The Solution

-2. Test the water flow: Establish that the water flow is sufficient to prevent short cycling.
+2. Test water flow: Ensure the flow rate is high enough to prevent “short cycling” (rapid on/off switching).

 Error Code 19